marisks/blog/src/documents/posts/2014-03-28-episerver-writing-dojo-widget.html.md

 ---
 layout: post
 title: "# EPiServer: writing Dojo widget"
-description: ""
+description: "I was working on open source library <a href=\"https://github.com/Geta/Tags\">Geta Tags</a> and wanted to improve editor user experience.
+Starting from EPiServer 7, EPiServer uses <a href=\"http://dojotoolkit.org/\">Dojo Toolkit</a> for administrative interface.
+Searching for tutorials and articles on how to create Dojo widgets for EPiServer didn't get expected results.
+So I had to get through all the Dojo creation and configuration process through trial and errors.
+In this article I will try to describe how to create simple and more advanced Dojo widgets for EPiServer."
 category: [# EPiServer]
 tags: [EPiServer, Dojo]
 date: 2014-03-28
 ---

 <p class="lead">
 I was working on open source library <a href="https://github.com/Geta/Tags">Geta Tags</a> and wanted to improve editor user experience.
-Starting from EPiServer 7, EPiServer uses Dojo for administrative interface.
-Googling for articles on how to create Dojo widgets for EPiServer didn't get expected results that I had to get through all the Dojo creation process through trial and errors.
+Starting from EPiServer 7, EPiServer uses <a href="http://dojotoolkit.org/">Dojo Toolkit</a> for administrative interface.
+Searching for tutorials and articles on how to create Dojo widgets for EPiServer didn't get expected results.
+So I had to get through all the Dojo creation and configuration process through trial and errors.
 In this article I will try to describe how to create simple and more advanced Dojo widgets for EPiServer.
 </p>

 # Problem
-Dojo provides lot of "UI controls" which is used by EPiServer, but there are times when you need more advanced user experience.
+Dojo provides lot of _UI controls_ which are used by EPiServer, but there are times when you need more advanced user experience.
 In my case I had to create user friendly tag selection.
 I found several articles ([here](http://world.episerver.com/Blogs/Linus-Ekstrom/Dates/2012/10/Creating-a-Dojo-based-component/) and [here](http://world.episerver.com/Blogs/Linus-Ekstrom/Dates/2013/12/Auto-suggest-editor-in-EPiServer-75/)) how to create and extend Dojo widgets - those did not explain much why and how those work, but was good starting point.

-For Geta Tags I started with simple widget which extended [Dojo MultiComboBox](http://dojotoolkit.org/reference-guide/1.9/dojox/form/MultiComboBox.html).
-While it work, it didn't provide user firiendly interface.
+For Geta Tags I started with simple widget which extended Dojo [MultiComboBox](http://dojotoolkit.org/reference-guide/1.9/dojox/form/MultiComboBox.html).
+While it work, it didn't provide user friendly interface.
 So I started to look for solutions.
-I Googled for ready widgets for Dojo and found nothing, but found a lot of jQuery/jQuery UI plugins.
+I searched for Dojo widgets which might be used and found nothing, but found a lot of jQuery/jQuery UI plugins for tag rendering.
 So the only task left was how to make jQuery plugin to work with Dojo in EPiServer.

 # <a name="dojo_widgets"></a>Dojo widgets
 There is a great book about Dojo - [Mastering Dojo: JavaScript and Ajax Tools for Great Web Experiences](http://pragprog.com/book/rgdojo/mastering-dojo).
 This book describes how to work, setup Dojo and also how to extend it.

-Here is widget lifetime described by the book:
+First thing to understand about widget is it's lifetime - in what order which methods are called.
+It will let you better understand why something works in particular way.
+Here is widget lifetime described in the book:
 - widget constructor is called
 - mixin parameters applied
 - postMixinProperties() method called